cheomanigua/webdocse/content/docs/linux.md

 The database with all the tables is just a single file.
 The database is created in the directory where the command is issued.
 You cannot list databases or tables if you are not in the directory where the database is.

+To back up the database, simply copy the file to a new file: `$ cp mydatabase.db mydatabase-backup.db`

 - Install: